YounesB-McGill/modeling-assistant/modelingassistant/corpus_descriptions/README.md

 Level 3: Parametrized response:

-> Is it possible for an instance of ${nondistinctSubclass} to turn into an instance of another subclass over its lifetime?
+> Is it possible for an instance of ${stud_sub_cls} to turn into an instance of another subclass over its lifetime?

 Level 4: Resource response with List multiple-choice quiz: